jacklanelondon123/-E-Commerce-Customer-Segmentation-Retention-Analysis---SQL/README.md

 Translate analytics into business strategy and segmentation models

-Communicate findings through clear data storytelling
+Communicate findings through clear, visual storytelling

 Key learning:
 RFM segmentation provides a simple yet powerful framework for identifying which customers to retain, nurture, or win back, and where to focus marketing spend for maximum ROI.